 Health and access to affordable health care have a direct affect on all aspects of a person’s life.
-In developing countries where living conditions are already challenging, this can result in:
+In vulnerable, marginalised communities, where living conditions are already challenging, this can result in:

 Malnutrition can be caused by a lack of food security or unsustainable food production.

 Lack of proper health care infrastructure or insufficient health care professionals.

 Poor sanitation and hygiene facilities and lack of awareness.

 Environmental change, natural disasters, and the absence of effective risk management systems.

 WASH is an acronym that stands for ‘water, sanitation, hygiene’.
 Universal, affordable and sustainable access to WASH is a key public health issue within international development.

 "Access to WASH" includes safe water, adequate sanitation and hygiene education.
 Improving access to WASH services can improve health, life expectancy, student learning, gender equality and other important issues of international development.
 This can reduce illness and death, and also affect poverty reducton and socio-economic development.